The Parviz Kambin Award

 Parviz Kambin Awards were presented to all recipients at the joimax® Faculty & User Meeting together with ESPINEA® in 2019 in Salzburg.

-Kambin was born in Tehran, Iran on May 21, 1931.
+Dr. Parviz Kambin (May 21, 1931 – March 29, 2020) was born in Tehran, Iran.
 He received his doctorate degree in medicine from Tehran University Faculty of Medicine in 1956.
 He continued his post-graduate training as an intern at St. Joseph‘s Regional Medical Center.

 He then moved on to do a four-year residency at New Jersey Orthopaedic Hospital and New York University, and received his American Board Certification in Orthopaedic Surgery in 1965.